-The median gender pay gap for the education sector (according to the DfE 2022 figures) is 4.9%.
-At 25.36%, Tove Learning Trust's median gender pay gap is, therefore, also significantly higher than that for our sector overall, but is lower than that of many of the comparison Academy Trusts and has shown a decrease of 1.6% over the year.
+At 22.22%, Tove Learning Trust's median gender pay gap is, lower than that of many of the comparison Academy Trusts and has shown a decrease of 3.14% over the year.

 The trust does not operate a bonus scheme and therefore, has no gender bonus gap.